gnicol/GitSwarm/perforce_swarm/doc-ee/workflow/helix_mirroring/known_issues.md

     merges.
 Behind the scenes, this involves rebasing and forced pushes.
-    Helix Mirroring is incompatible with these operations, and so the "Fast-forward merge" and "Merge commit with semi-linear history" options on your GitSwarm EE project pages do not work.
+    Helix Mirroring is incompatible with these operations, and so the "Fast-forward merge" and "Merge commit with semi-linear history" options on your GitSwarm EE project pages, for mirrored projects, do not work.

 *   GitSwarm EE project names can only contain letters, numbers, underscores, periods, and dashes, and must begin with a letter, number,